kshitijanand36/Election-Corruption/README.md

 Project created during HackMoL2.0

-This is a web application where you can report any mishappening in the elections and then the concerned authorities will handle the situation
+This is a web application where you can report any mishappening in the elections and then the concerned authorities will handle the situation.
+Have built-in features to edit or delete posts.

 Home page:-
 <br>